-Helping your new hire feel a sense of connectedness is one of the biggest hurdles you will need to overcome in their early days.
+Helping your new hire feel connected is one of the biggest hurdles you must overcome in their early days.
 Bridge the virtual divide by sending a care package of company swag—a t-shirt, coffee mug, hat, or some desk-friendly munchies are all good options.

 While it may seem like a small gesture, every interaction contributes to the larger impression your new hire has of the company, which boosts retention.
-69% of employees who have a great onboarding experience are more likely to stay with the company for at least three years.
-Plus, starting a new job is stressful, so anything you can do to make the process a little more enjoyable is sure to be appreciated.
+69% of employees with a great onboarding experience are likelier to stay with the company for at least three years.
+Plus, starting a new job is stressful, so anything you can do to make the process more enjoyable will surely be appreciated.

 Enthusiasm and energy are running high on an employee’s first day on the job.
 The fastest way to take the wind out of their sails is to have them spend half the day doing paperwork.

 Use a program like Zenefits to get tedious form filling taken care of before your new hire clocks in on their first day.
-Such programs allow employees to walk themselves through new hire paperwork like tax forms and benefits selection on their own time.
-More than 80% of new hires on the Zenefits platform complete the paperwork side of onboarding before their first day, which ensures they’re able to put their enthusiasm straight to work on day one.
+Such programs allow employees to complete new hire paperwork like tax forms and benefits selection on time.
+More than 80% of new hires on the Zenefits platform complete the paperwork side of onboarding before their first day, which ensures they can put their enthusiasm straight to work on day one.

 Complete tech setup ahead of time

-Have your IT team set up a new hire’s credentials like their company email address, software logins, and slack channel invites before their first day so they feel like a full member of the team from the start.
+Have your IT team set up a new hire’s credentials like their company email address, software logins, and slack channel invites before their first day so they feel like a full team member from the start.
 This will streamline communications and prevent technology roadblocks from slowing down your new employee’s productivity.

 Schedule a series of meetings with key players

-The biggest downside of remote onboarding is that you lose the face-to-face component that helps build interdepartmental relationships and instill a sense of camaraderie.
-You will need to actively work to create virtual alternatives to these important interactions.
+The biggest downside of remote onboarding is losing the face-to-face component that helps build interdepartmental relationships and instill a sense of camaraderie.
+You must actively work to create virtual alternatives to these important interactions.

 It is also a great idea to set up remote new hires with an existing employee who will serve as their designated “guide,” answering questions and providing guidance in their early days.
-Technology company Dell, for example, has what they call a ‘day one success team’ that’s on standby to resolve any issues new hires might experience.
+Technology company Dell, for example, has a ‘day one success team’ on standby to resolve any issues new hires might experience.

-If you’re onboarding multiple people at a similar level, pairing up “orientation buddies” and connecting them through Slack or email also works well.
-This gives new hires someone in their same boat to chat and share experiences.
+If you’re onboarding multiple people at a similar level, pairing up “orientation buddies” and connecting them through Slack or email works well.
+This gives new hires someone in the same boat to chat and share experiences.